-- Due to the quite unique chemical composition of its pigmentation, an incredible transformation quickly occurs when the petals become wet.
+- Additionally, it also carries with it a truly remarkable secret.
+Due to the quite unique chemical composition of its pigmentation, an incredible transformation quickly occurs when the petals become wet.

-- The pigmentation of the flower also rapidly fades, and the already delicate-seeming petals actually become almost completely transparent.
+- That fact holds true because the pigmentation of the flower itself rapidly fades away.
+Therefore, the already delicate-seeming petals actually become almost completely transparent, thus the common name.

-- Once these completely dry, however, the petals of the Skeleton Flower once again regain their original coloring, completing the breathtaking transformation.
+- Finally, once these completely dry, the petals of the Skeleton Flower undergo yet another incredible transformation.
+At this time, they once again regain their original coloring, completing the breathtaking transformation.

 Skeleton Flower Physical Description

-The truly amazing Skeleton Flower evolved as a deciduous perennial and dies in winter.
-Also, it has large, umbrella-shaped leaves which typically appear topped with clusters of the unique blooms.
+First of all, the truly amazing Skeleton Flower evolved as a deciduous perennial that dies in winter.
+Also, it develops comparatively large, umbrella-shaped leaves.
+In addition, these leaves typically appear topped with clusters of the unique blooms.

 - Kingdom: Plantae